By Sarah Polley

 In this extraordinary book, Polley explores what it is to live in one’s body, in a constant state of becoming, learning, and changing.

 Laurel Douma will read Run Towards the Danger by Sarah Polley.
-Laurel is a native of the Hanover area and grew up on her parent's farm southeast of town before embarking on a career in administration and hospitality.
+A native of the Hanover area, Laurel grew up on a farm southeast of town where her parents still live.
+A member of Hanover Public Library Board for the 2022-26 Council term, she has also been involved with several book clubs over the years.
 She will represent Hanover.

 In a series of six essays, Sarah Polley explores six pivotal experiences in her life since the beginning of her career as an actor at age 8 in the film The Adventures of Baron Munchausen, through a run as Alice in Alice Through the Looking-Glass at the Stratford festival, and her starring role on the CBC program Road to Avonlea, to her social justice advocacy and finally her current award-winning directorial and screenwriting projects.
 This professional success, Polley contrasts with the concurrent, pivotal experiences of her personal life in a candid and heart-breaking way — from the death of her mother from cancer when she is 11 and her father’s subsequent mental collapse, spinal surgery at 15 to correct spinal stenosis, an abusive relationship, a life-threatening pregnancy and ultimately, a traumatic brain injury as a young mother that left her debilitated for years — the recovery from which is the inspiration for the title of this memoir, Run Towards the Danger, her neurologist’s ‘prescription’ that most helped her heal, both mentally and physically.